Why You Need To Continuously Prove The ROI Of Your Alumni Program To Senior Management

 A few ways to do this is to have stories about relationships made at events, new business won because of a connection, and keep track of where alumni are now.
 Did your leadership know that so-and-so has become CEO at a target company?
 The alumni program can help fill in some strategic steps for them.

 Don’t Forget to Take Credit

 There’s a lot of hard work that goes into analyzing data and producing reports to reveal the effectiveness of your alumni program.
-Other teams in your company will be happy to take full credit for the outcome of your work to drive new business, establish partnerships, and recruit new employees without realizing the role the alumni program plays in their success.
-Use this process to take credit for the positive impact your alumni program has on the overall well-being of the company.
+Other teams in your company will be happy to take full credit for the outcome of your work to drive new business, establish partnerships, and recruit boomerang employees without realizing the role the alumni network plays in their success.
+Use this process to take credit for the positive impact your corporate alumni program has on the overall well-being of the company.